brntsllvn/donate-stock/_posts/2019-02-23-how-to-donate-stock.markdown

 - That's it!

 ## Conclusion

-It takes me about an hour to dig up the right form, find my acquired date and basis, fill in the form, and double-check it is correct.
+It takes me about an hour to dig up the right form, find my acquired date and basis, fill in the form, then go through the hassle of printing, signing, scanning, and faxing.
 Some people find this "extremely easy" <sup>[lawyers](https://www.nolo.com/legal-encyclopedia/donating-stock-charity.html)</sup>, and others, who use their phone for everything, find it tedious or impossible.
-Then you have to keep track of the donation (and acquired date and basis!) until it's time to file your taxes (or use something like [Its Deductible](https://itsdeductibleonline.intuit.com/)).
+After you've processed the donation, you still have to keep track of it (including the acquired date and basis) until it's time to itemize your taxes (or use something like [Its Deductible](https://itsdeductibleonline.intuit.com/)).

 Shameless plug: [BoonStock](https://donatestock.io) solves all these problems.
 Goodbye fax machine.
 Hello bigger donation and deduction.

+## Write For Help: brent@donatestock.io

+If this whole process is overwhelming, send me an email and I will personally research your circumstances and help you with the paperwork...for free.
+No sales pitch.
+Nothing.
+I'm happy to help and want to understand any issues you're facing, plus I like learning about weird brokerage details (I know...I'm odd).
+Anyway.
+I'm here to help!